House of Aviance: Music

 The House of Aviance through its multi-genre record label (Aviance Records, LLC) has over the years produced house tracks like Avi'ously Aviance produced by David Ohana Aviance and featuring EJ Aviance, Kevin Aviance, Perry Aviance and Mother Juan Aviance; OVAH by Erickatoure Aviance; I Am Art by EJ Aviance; and the soulful track They Don't See—a collaboration between producer/remixer Call Me Cleve (Cleveland Allen) and vocalist Zhana Roiya.
 One of the most highly acclaimed musicians to have emerged from The House of Aviance is Kevin Aviance with House anthems like Alive, Cunty (The Feeling), Gimme More (Aviance), and Din Da Da.

 The House of Aviance's first DJ Jean-Philippe Aviance's 1991 track Go Bitch Go! – "Work This Pussy" (Original Bitch Mix) has been covered and released numerous times by some highly acclaimed DJs such as Armand Van Helden in his 2014 Masterpiece.
 Britney Spears' 2013 track Work Bitch from her Britney Jean album is reported by critics like Barry Walters as a recreation of "the vogueing vibe of gay/trans bitch tracks like Go Bitch Go's "(Work This) Pussy" [Go Bitch Go! – "Work This Pussy"] originally produced by Jean-Philippe Aviance in 1991.

 According to critic Christina Lee, Britney's Work Bitch track sounds more like RuPaul's 1993 track Supermodel (You Better Work).
 In 2009, DJs Chris Cox and Yiannis Mistress remixed Jean-Phillippe Aviance's "Giv Me Luv" track starring Dihann Moore.
 DJ/Producer David Ohana is a member of the House as well as business partner in Aviance Records.
-In 2017, rapper Prince Airick pays tribute to the House of Aviance in his single Act Up.
+In 2017, rapper Prince Airick pays tribute to the House of Aviance in his single Act Up, and in 2022, the African American artist Beyoncé pays homage to some of the legendary ballroom houses and can be heard chanting the name of the House of Aviance in her track Break My Soul (The Queens Remix) featuring Madonna — from her Renaissance era.
+In the same album, she officially credits the House of Aviance's "oldest daughter" Kevin Aviance on her Pure/Honey track whose vocals and 1996 track Cunty (The Feeling) were sampled in the intro to Beyoncé's new track.
+This track is "dedicated to 'pioneers who originate culture,' specifically queer Black artists."